DataDog/integrations-core/calico/README.md

 ### Installation

-The Calico check is included in the [Datadog Agent][2] package, to start gathering metrics you first need to:
+The Calico check is included in the [Datadog Agent][2] package.

 #### Installation with a Kubernetes cluster-based Agent

 Using annotations:

-1. Set up Calico on your cluster if you have not already.
+1. Set up Calico on your cluster.

 2. Enable Prometheus metrics using the instructions in [Monitor Calico component metrics][9].
    Once enabled, you should have a `felix-metrics-svc` service running in your cluster, as well as a `prometheus-pod`.